Peej11/mainsail-installer/README.md

 Boot and SSH into your pi.
 Default credentials are pi/raspberry.

-Run the following commands as the `pi` user to download and launch the installer:
+Run the following commands as the user you use to work with to download and launch the installer:

     wget -q -O mainsail-install.zip https://github.com/ArmyAg08/mainsail-installer/archive/master.zip && unzip -j -d ~/mainsail-installer/ mainsail-install.zip && rm mainsail-install.zip
     chmod +x ~/mainsail-installer/mainsail-install.sh